Youth Police Academy

 - To create a positive relationship between the youth of our community and the law enforcement profession; and

-- To establish a better understanding of the mutual challenges that face today's youth and the law enforcement officers.
+- To establish a better understanding of the mutual challenges that face today's youth and law enforcement officers.

 Since its inception in the fall of 1992, the academy has held over 50 sessions and graduated thousands of students.
-Weekly classes feature different activities - from canine unit and handcuffing - to learning to lift fingerprints.
-Students will also have an opportunity to ride on patrol with a police officer.
+Weekly classes feature different activities - from the Canine Unit and handcuffing - to learning to lift fingerprints.

 There is no cost to participate in the Youth Police Academy.